Attention, Vivacity, and Continuity

 I assume continuity is learned based on reports of people learning to see in older age (To see and not to see - An Anthropologist on Mars).
 They seem unable to make sense of the visual mess presented to them after decades of blindness.
 There is no continuity or understanding, just color, shapes, and movement.
 Only over time are objects formed and perspective established, if at all.

-Small children play with whatever they get in their hands and I assume again that this is the very process of establishing perspective and dimension for most if not all the basic physical forms.
+Small children play with whatever they get in their hands.
+I assume that this is the very process of establishing perspective and dimension for most if not all the basic physical forms.
 They rotate them, taste and hear them, and apply as many distortions as they can and through that establish relations of causality: one impression always following the other.

 There seems to be a continuity in the outside world that we are able to capture, at least that is what our impressions suggest and that is the fundamental property I hinted at in the text above.